Graph Quantum Magic Squares and Free Spectrahedra: Notations and background

 \subsection{Free spectrahedra and linear matrix inequalities}

-The connection to free spectrahedra is particularly useful, as it allows us to translate combinatorial constraints (e.g., graph symmetries) into semidefinite inequalities.

-To investigate the matrix convex structure of quantum magic squares, it is convenient to recall the framework of \emph{free spectrahedra}, which provides an explicit description of matrix convex sets through \emph{linear matrix inequalities} (LMIs).
-In this section we follow the notation and conventions of \cite{EH19}, slightly adapted to our notation.
+We now recall the notion of \emph{free spectrahedra}, which provides a description of matrix convex sets through \emph{linear matrix inequalities} (LMIs).
+In this section we follow the conventions of \cite{EH19}, adapted to our notation.

 A free spectrahedron is a matrix convex set that can be described by a linear matrix inequality.